2023 Supercopa de España final

-The 2023 Supercopa de España Final was a football match that decided the winner of the 2022–23 Supercopa de España, the 39th edition of the annual Spanish football super cup competition.
+The 2023 Supercopa de España final was a football match that decided the winner of the 2023 Supercopa de España, the 39th edition of the annual Spanish football super cup competition.
 The match was played on 15 January 2023 at the King Fahd International Stadium in Riyadh, Saudi Arabia.
-The match was El Clásico between 2021–22 La Liga winners and runners-up, Real Madrid and Barcelona, the eighth time both clubs met each other in a single match to decide the winners of the Supercopa de España.
+The match was 'El Clásico' between the 2021–22 La Liga winners Real Madrid and its runners-up Barcelona, the eighth time both clubs played each other in the competition's decisive tie (until 2020 its format was simply a two-legged match; the teams were meeting in their first final under the four-team setup having played a semi-final in 2022).

 Barcelona won the match 3–1 for their 14th Supercopa de España title.